devstar-mern/devstar-mern/README.md

 ## Hey 👋,

 ### Glad to see you here!
-I’m a highly skilled and dedicated Blockchain developer with + 4 years of experiences in developing decentralized applications (DApps) and smart contracts.
-Proficient in blockchain technologies, including Ethereum, with a deep understanding of cryptography and consensus algorithms.
-I am also a web developer with a passion for creating innovative and user-friendly websites.
+I am a web developer with a passion for creating innovative and user-friendly websites.
 Proficient in front-end, + 8 years of web developing experiences and programming languages.
 Experienced in collaborating with cross-functional teams to deliver high-quality projects within deadlines.
 Committed to staying updated with the latest industry trends and continuously improving skills to provide exceptional web solutions.

 <br/>